VET

 Preliminary Course (Year 11)

-To progress to Year 12, students must successfully complete:
+To progress to Year 12, students must successfully complete a minimum 12 units of study including:

 HSC Course (Year 12)

-To qualify for the HSC, students must successfully complete:
+To qualify for the HSC, students must successfully complete a minimum 10 units of study including:

 Work placement requirements